Audrey Hermans On life with a forgotten flute.

 The second thing shomyo taught me is harder to explain, but it might be the more important one.

 I like to play slowly.
 I’ve always known that.
-But I also have this quiet fear that slow is boring — that if I linger too long on a single note, whoever might be listening will drift away.
-So I rush, slightly.
-Not enough to notice, maybe.
-But enough to keep me from fully inhabiting what I’m playing.
+But I also have this fear that slow is boring — that if I linger too long on a single note, whoever might be listening will drift away.
+So I rush, just a bit.
+But sometimes, it’s enough to keep me from fully inhabiting what I’m playing.

-Because what that page was saying, very quietly, is that the sound itself is the point.
-Not where it’s going.
-Not what comes next.
+Because what that page was saying is that the sound itself is the point.
 The note you are playing right now is the achievement.
 It contains everything.

 I’ve heard this idea before — in Buddhism, in the practice of sitting.
 The instruction to stay with what is, rather than already leaning toward what comes next.
 But I hadn’t fully felt it in music until that moment.
 Each note in hitoyogiri music is a finite thing.
-It has a beginning and an end.
 It gathers energy, reaches something like a tipping point, and then either fades or turns into something else.
-Your job, as the player, is to be present enough to feel when that moment arrives.
-Not to predict it.
-Not to manage it.
-Just to be there when it comes.
+Your job, as the player, is to be present enough to feel when that moment arrives and let it happen.

-That is zazen.
+Being able to do that, to me, is very close to zazen.
 Not a replacement for sitting — nothing replaces sitting — but the same quality of attention, applied to sound.
 The same instruction: stay here.
-Don’t leave yet.
+Just stay.

 All terrain

-I’ve said before that shakuhachi is my meditation and hitoyogiri is all terrain.
+I’ve said before that shakuhachi, to me, is a meditative practice and hitoyogiri is “all terrain” — meditation, expression, anything the moment brings.
 I stand by that.
-But what I’m finding, the longer I play, is that the terrain of the hitoyogiri includes this too — this stillness inside the movement, this presence inside the phrase.
+But what I’m finding, the longer I play, is that the “terrain” of the hitoyogiri includes this too — a stillness inside the movement, a presence inside the phrase.
 It’s not a solemn instrument.
-It can carry joy, and mood, and the particular lightness of a June morning when you take out music you haven’t touched in months and find that your hands still remember most of it.
+It can carry joy, and mood, and the particular lightness of a June morning when you take out music you haven’t touched in months and find that your hands — and ears still remember most of it.

-But it can also hold you very still, inside a single note, for longer than you thought you could bear.
+But it can also hold you very still, inside a single note, until you lose yourself for the best.

 That’s where I want to live, I think.
 Right at that edge.